runwayml/ofxRunway/README.md

 Open an example and compile.
 When running it you must have your RunwayML app running, with the same model as the example in your workspace and running.
 The examples are named after each model.

-For models that ingest images there are usually two examples: one which uses your computers webcam and continously streams frames to RunwayML, and the other one opens an image file and processes it once.
+For models that ingest images there are usually two examples: one which uses your computer's webcam and continously streams frames to RunwayML, and the other one opens an image file and processes it once.

 ## Explanation